“Ten years from now, make sure you can say you chose your life, you didn’t settle for it.”

 The Psychology of a Decade

 The ten-year timeframe is not arbitrary.
-It is a significant period for personal and professional growth.
+It represents a significant period for personal and professional growth.
 Ten years is long enough for monumental changes to occur.
 You can earn a degree, build a career, start a family, or master a new skill.
 However, it is also short enough to feel tangible and urgent.
 This timeframe encourages us to think beyond immediate gratification without feeling overwhelmed by an abstract, distant future.